kestra-io/docs/docs/administrator-guide/configuration/others/README.md

 ```

 ### `kestra.configurations.delete-files-on-start`: Delete configurations files
 This setting allows you to delete all configurations just after the server startup.
 It prevents the ability to read configurations files (that may contain your secrets) from a Bash task for example.
-The server will keep this value on memory and won't be accessible from tasks.
-Values are either `true` or `false` (default `false`)
+The server will keep these values in memory and they won't be accessible from tasks.
+Values are either `true` or `false` (default `false`).

 ## Endpoint configuration
-Endpoint configuration can be done with micronaut configuration from [micronaut](https://docs.micronaut.io/latest/guide/index.html#endpointConfiguration).
+Endpoint configuration can be done with Micronaut configuration from [Micronaut endpoint configuration](https://docs.micronaut.io/latest/guide/index.html#endpointConfiguration).
-You can also secure all endpoints with a basic auth authentification using this additional configuration:
+You can also secure all endpoints with a basic auth authentication using this additional configuration:

 ```yaml
 endpoints: